wronai/ellma/README.md

 ## 🔄 Evolution & Self-Improvement

-ELLMa can analyze its performance and evolve its capabilities:
+ELLMa's evolution engine allows it to analyze its performance and automatically improve its capabilities.

+### Running Evolution

 ```bash
 # Run a single evolution cycle